IngSisFAI/sevataxtool/README.md

-## Variability Modelling; Automatic Analysis;  Software Product Line
+## SeVaTax Tool

  This is the SeVaTax tool implemented for supported the SeVaTax process.
 It is a  Web tool  that follows a layered model implemented as a client-server architecture.

  In the following figure we show the software components and inputs/outputs included in the SeVaTax architecture.
 The figure is divided into four modules with the components and input/output flows involved.

  ![Screenshot](tool.png)

+ Keywords: Analysis of Variability Models; Automatic Analysis; Software Product Line

  ## Implementacion